openvswitch/ovs/INSTALL.md

       % kill `cd /usr/local/var/run/openvswitch && cat ovsdb-server.pid ovs-vswitchd.pid`
       ```

-2. Install the new Open vSwitch release.
+2. Install the new Open vSwitch release by using the same configure options as
+was used for installing the previous version.
+If you do not use the same
+configure options, you can end up with two different versions of Open vSwitch
+executables installed in different locations.

 3. Upgrade the database, in one of the following two ways: